-For managing sleep disorders in children with neurodevelopmental disorders, a narrative review acknowledged the complexity of diagnosis and lack of high-quality evidence to guide a consistent approach to therapy.
+For managing sleep disorders in children with neurodevelopmental disorders, the complexity of diagnosis and lack of high-quality evidence prevents a consistent approach to therapy.
 The initial approach should include evaluation and resolution of contributing or exacerbating factors of insomnia, including sleep hygiene, prior to initiating pharmacologic treatment.
 Iron supplementation, melatonin, and less common interventions (e.g., clonidine, gabapentin, hypnotics, trazodone, and atypical antipsychotics) may be prescribed.
 However, the heterogeneity of neurodevelopmental disorders and the lack of available data prevent determining the optimal choice of therapy.
-Ultimately, the medication with the least risk of toxicity and/or possibility of drug-drug interactions should be chosen (Blackmer, 2016).
+Ultimately, the medication with the least risk of toxicity and/or possibility of drug-drug interactions should be chosen (Blackmer, 2016; Johnson, 2024).